Romstar/Romstar/README.md

 ### Hello 👋

-I am a fullstack software engineer from Dallas
+I am a fullstack software engineer base in Manhattan

 - 🔭 Working on multiple projects using React, Nodejs, PostgreSQL, Heroku, Fly.io, and Firebase
   <br>